Exploitacious/Auto-M365-ATP/README.md

 This script automates a lot of the set up process of M365 ATP and Exchange Online.
 This is not the first itteration of this script, and I have been making steady adjustments to it for a few months now based on customer feedback.
 I beleive it is safe to deploy just about anywhere and is a great place to start with M365 ATP.
 This script is safe to run after communicating what ATP is to the client and setting expectations.
 It's not majorly disruptive, but it'd a good idea to let the customer know.

+# Prerequisites
+Make sure you modify the script variables (in the begining of script) to include your MSP's Domain and add any email addresses which should be whitelisted by default.

 # The following items will be configured automatically:

 - Mail Forwarding to MSP from the Customers Admin Mailbox